Direct action: Tactics

 Some protestors dress in black bloc, wearing black clothing and face coverings to obscure their identities.
 Ende Gelände protestors wear matching white suits.

-One of Greenpeace's tactics is to install banners in trees or at symbolic places like offices, statues, nuclear power plants.

 Direct action protestors may also destroy property through actions such as vandalism, theft, breaking and entering, sabotage, tree spiking, arson, bombing, ecotage, or eco-terrorism.

 Pranks may also be considered a form of direct action.
 Examples of direct action pranks include the use of stink, critter, and paint bombs.
 Protestors may pie their targets.
 The Yes Men practice nonviolent direct action through pranks.

-Some direct action groups form legal teams, addressing interactions with the law enforcement, judges, and courts.
+Some direct action groups form legal teams, addressing interactions with law enforcement, judges, and courts.

 Violent and nonviolent direct action

 Definitions

 Definitions of what constitutes violent or nonviolent direct action vary.
 Sociologist Dieter Rucht states that determining if an act is violent falls along a spectrum or gradient—lesser property damage is not violence, injuries to humans are violent, and acts in between could be labelled either way depending on the circumstances.
 Rucht states that definitions of "violence" vary widely, and cultural perspectives can also color such labels.

 American political scientist Gene Sharp defined nonviolent direct action as "those methods of protest, resistance, and intervention without physical violence in which the members of the nonviolent group do, or refuse to do, certain things."
 American anarchist Voltairine de Cleyre wrote that violent direct action utilizes physical, injurious force against people or, occasionally, property.

 Some activist groups, such as Earth Liberation Front and Animal Liberation Front, use property destruction, arson, and sabotage and claim their acts are nonviolent as they believe that violence is harm directed toward living things.